 Unfortunately, when ospreys build nests on live power poles, this causes problems for the birds, as well as our customers and equipment.
 Debris from a nest can fall on power lines, cause power outages, or cause fires that can injure or kill ospreys.
 Such fires can also endanger people and damage FortisBC equipment.

-To prevent this from happening, FortisBC has an Osprey Management Program:
+To prevent this from happening, FortisBC established the Osprey Management Program:

 - When we see an osprey trying to build a nest on one of our utility poles, we will place an orange construction cone on top of the pole to discourage the bird’s efforts.

-- If an osprey manages to build a nest on a live power pole, we safely remove the nest and provide an alternate pole with a suitable nesting platform.
+- If an osprey manages to build a nest on a live power pole, we safely remove the nest and move it to an alternate pole with a suitable nesting platform.
 To date, we’ve installed more than 70 nesting platform poles throughout our service area.

 - The Osprey Management Program is part of our overall environmental protection plans – where we have environmental specialists on our team who know about wildlife habitat, local fish, native plants, invasive weeds and other environmental concerns.